 Your debt amount, which is used to calculate your debt-to-income ratio, is pulled directly from your credit report.
 The only amount that can be edited in your Turbo profile is monthly rent, which is located under the "additional expenses" category in your profile.

-Your tax-reported income amount comes from the head of the household on your tax return.
-If you would like to edit the amount to include other income in your household, you can change to self-reported income.
+Your tax-reported income amount comes from your tax return.
+If you filed as Married Filing Jointly, you’ll be able to choose between including either your own individual income or your joint income.
+If you haven’t imported your tax info from TurboTax or would like to edit the imported amount to include other income, you can change to self-reported income.

-To update your self-reported income, follow these steps:
+To update your self-reported income or change income source, follow these steps:

 Income directly imported from your tax return can't be updated.